-With summer coming to an end in Lake Forest, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Mission Viejo, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be clogged with mud and yard refuse.
-This buildup can decrease your unit’s efficiency and cause it to malfunction.
-Or wear it down faster.
+If you haven’t washed it this year, it could be full of mud and yard waste.
+This accumulation can decrease your unit’s efficiency and cause it to stop working.
+Or make it wear out sooner.

-We suggest having your air conditioning system professionally tuned-up every year.
+We advise having your air conditioning system professionally tuned-up once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on energy expenses.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians locate and handle small issues before they become costly problems.
+Routine AC maintenance also helps our technicians spot and handle small issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing